Divas in support

 Company burn a lot of money

-However, I was traveling and "on Edge", ie equipped with very lame Internet.
+However, I was on the road and “on edge”, ie equipped with very lame internet.
 And so I tried my luck with the hotline, between other appointments.
-But one or the other coworker did not fit my tone or he did not hear me because of the dead spots - and the game had to start all over again.
+But one or the other employee didn't like my tone or he didn't hear me because of the dead spots - and the game had to start all over again.

 Companies burn a lot of money in this way: Customers in the servicehotline have already won them, they just have to hold them now.
 Instead, they worsen them with poor service and have to re-acquire expensive again.